Al Maha Petroleum: Finance

 In 2003, Al Maha was ranked 63 on the Top 100 most profitable Gulf companies at the King Fahd Cultural Center exhibition in Al-Riyadh, Saudi Arabia.
 In 2005, Oman Economic Magazine placed the company 5th among the 20 most profitable companies in Oman, and in 2007, Al Maha was ranked 6th.
 The Oman Economic Review Magazine also placed the company 6th among the most profitable companies in Oman.

 Al Maha reported a profit, after taxes, of OMR 8.1 million for the 2016 financial year compared to that of OMR 9.2 million recorded for the previous year.
 In the first quarter of 2017, the company achieved a 20% increase in revenue compared to 2016, totalling OMR 101.06 million.

 In October 2020, Al Maha reported a 28% decrease in profits, mainly associated with the decrease in retail sales and the changes in the aviation sector.
 Economically, things improved minimally in the third quarter once COVID-19 containment measures and reduced restrictions were put in place, restrictions on air travel still continue.

+In 2025, Al Maha reported a 2% increase in net profit compared to 2024 with a total of 6.16 million, and a 2% decrease in revenue to 505.13 million.